michaelb/auto-ytdl/README.md

 - Can still handle one-shot downloads, or include older songs of (newly discovered) artists
 - Comprehensive config options
 - No missing/skipping/forgetting songs, even if a previous download was interrupted
-- Download video currently playing in chrome/youtube (link that one to a shortcut)
+- Download video currently playing in chrome + youtube / music.youtube
 - Thumbnail embedding supported for mp3 and opus (default) format

 # Dependencies